Divorce checklist: Nine things to check before starting divorce proceedings (if you don’t have children)

 3. Have you been married for at least a year?

 You can only submit for divorce if you've been married / in your civil partnership for at least a year.
 If your answer is no, your options are to wait until it’s been a year or investigate applying for an annulment of your marriage.
-However, be warned, providing proof for an annulment is difficult.
+However, be warned, that providing proof for an annulment is difficult.

 4. Do you have an original copy of your marriage certificate?